mrborges23/mypage.github.io/tutorial_4.md

 To test the molecular clock hypothesis, we need a rooted and unrooted tree.
 Note that an unrooted tree is provided `((((Human,Gorilla),Orangutan),Monkey),(Horse,(Whale,Cow)),(Dog,Bear));`.

 To test the clock model, we have to input a rooted tree.
 Considering the evolution of mammals, how should we root the previous phylogeny?
-In addition to rooting the tree, we will perform time divergence estimation by calibrating the molecular clock.
-We will use a calibration point at 8.60 million years (MY) for the human–gorilla common ancestor, which corresponds to their median divergence (taken from [TimeTree](http://www.timetree.org/)).
-Because `codeml` only accepts calibration dates within the range of 0.00001-10, we will set the date at 0.0086 (i.e., in units of 10^3 MY).
-The calibration can be done by placing `'@0.0086'` at the relevant node in the inputted newick tree.
-Note that multiple calibration points can be specified in this way.

 We will be using an empirical model of evolution.
 First make sure `seqtype` is set for amino acids, then set an empirical amino acid model within `model` (you can find this option within the list of amino acid models).
 Finally, choose an appropriate empirical matrix in `aaRatefile`.
 Which rate matrix shoud we choose for these mitochondrial proteins?